perama-v/perama-v.github.io/docs/cairo/account_abstraction.md

 must be produced from the private key using the curve that is different from the Ethereum curve.
-This requires wallets to implement a function like that used in [signer.py](https://github.com/OpenZeppelin/cairo-contracts/blob/main/test/utils/Signer.py), which calls StarkWare's crypto module visibile
+This requires wallets to implement a function like that used in [signer.py](https://github.com/OpenZeppelin/cairo-contracts/blob/main/test/utils/Signer.py), which calls StarkWare's crypto module visible
 [here](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/crypto/starkware/crypto/signature/signature.py).

 Account setup: